2023 - 2024 updated versions

 - If you are experiencing some of the symptoms above, Tarrytown Pharmacy provides tests for RSV, flu, COVID, and strep.
 For more information on these tests and to schedule an appointment, see our testing page.

-The RSV vaccine will be available this fall for adults aged 60 years and above.
+The RSV vaccine will be available this for adults aged 60 years and above and weeks 32 through 36 of pregnancy during September through January.
 This will be an annual vaccine and can be given with other vaccines.
 We recommend getting your vaccine as soon as supply becomes available.

 Flu Shots (Influenza)